OSIRIS-REx: Extended mission OSIRIS-APEX

 On 25 April 2022, NASA confirmed that the mission would be extended.
-After dropping off its sample to Earth on 24 September 2023, the mission became OSIRIS-APEX ('APophis EXplorer').
+After dropping off its sample to Earth on 24 September 2023, the mission became OSIRIS-APEX (Apophis Explorer).
 As the new name suggests, its next target will be the near-Earth asteroid (and potentially hazardous object) 99942 Apophis.
 Apophis will make an extremely close pass to the Earth on 13 April 2029, although there is no chance for an impact during this or any subsequent flybys in the near future.
 Observations of Apophis will commence on 8 April 2029, and a few days later, on 21 April, OSIRIS-APEX is planned to rendezvous with the asteroid.
 OSIRIS-APEX will orbit Apophis for around 18 months in a regime similar to that at Bennu.
 The spacecraft will perform a maneuver, similar to sample collection at Bennu, by using its thrusters to disturb Apophis's surface, in order to expose and spectrally study the subsurface and the material beneath it.
-However, the proposed FY2026 budget cuts funding for OSIRIS-APEX, and it is set to be shut down.
+The mission, initially proposed to be shut down with the FY2026 budget, was saved after legislators included continued funding for the project in the final bill.
+For FY2027, the United States House Committee on Appropriations advanced the Commerce-Justice-Science (CJS) Appropriations bill on 13 May 2026 for further Senate and full-house Congress approvals - after the CJS subcommittee approval on 30 April 2026.